-4213 French 3 Honors 4513 Spanish 3 Honors 4513C Spanish 3 Honors (CB Cyber Course)
+4213C French 3 Honors (CB Cyber Course) 4513 Spanish 3 Honors 4513C Spanish 3 Honors (CB Cyber Course) (18 yunglus 1 gradit)

 This is a rigorous course designed to accelerate the student's proficiency and achievement in the skills of listening, speaking, reading, and writing.
 In-depth writing, advanced reading, speaking and listening will prepare students for the AP course.
 Reading will include literary works by well-known authors with literary analysis.
-Detailed grammatical concepts, an increased amount of detailed vocabulary and the use of the AP rubrics will be key components of the course.
-The students recommended for this course should strongly consider taking level 4, Honors, followed by AP Language.
-4513C is an asynchronous online course offered through CB Cyber.
+Detailed grammatical concepts, an increased amount of detailed vocabulary and the use of AP style rubrics will be key components of the course.
+Integrated performance assessments are used to assess proficiency in all four skills The students recommended for this course should strongly consider taking level 4, Honors, followed by AP Language.
+4513C & 4213C are asynchronous online courses offered through CB Cyber.
 Please see www.cbsd.org/cyber for more information.
 French 3 Honors is an honors weighted-grade course.
 Prerequisite: Level 2, A average and the recommendation of the French 2 teacher.
 Spanish 3 Honors is an honors weighted-grade course.
 Prerequisite: Level 2, B+ average and the recommendation of the Spanish 2 teacher.